 As parents of children of color, we're basically faced with the choice of either foregoing a Barbie theme altogether, or compensating for Mattel's lack of sensitivity through labor-intensive DIY solutions.
 Check out this blog of a mother who went so far as to print out labels of Black Barbies at home and stick them to party supplies: http://ebonylove10.blogspot.com/2011/12/how-to-have-black-barbie-party.html

 Innovative?
 Creative?
 Yes!
-But should it be necessary in 2015?
+But should it be the only option in 2016?
 Surely Mattel can do better!

 Young girls of color need positive images of themselves reflected back to them in popular culture, the media, and their daily lives.
 Mattel already offers a wide selection of dolls of different races and ethnicities--which simply begs the question: Why not give young girls of color the option of seeing and celebrating that same diversity when it comes to celebrating themselves?